(813) 482-0355

 Compensation Factors

 Whether you need compensation for a rear-end accident, a drunk driving accident, or any other type of crash, how much you get for a bad car accident is typically determined during negotiations with an insurance adjuster or by a court.
-The final amount of a settlement or verdict can be influenced by a number of factors.
+The final amount of a settlement or verdict can be influenced by several factors.
 Here are some of the most common factors that affect compensation for a car accident:

-Injury severity - Lifelong injuries that cause permanent disabilities and wrongful death cases typically yield the most compensation.
+Lifelong injuries that cause permanent disabilities and wrongful death cases typically yield the most compensation.
 Temporary disabilities can also earn substantial payouts, depending on the effects they have had on your life.

-Insurance policy limits – Like most states, Florida sets minimum insurance requirements for drivers.
+Like most states, Florida sets minimum insurance requirements for drivers.
 Unfortunately, the minimum policy limits are quite low.
 Florida requires people with registered personal vehicles to purchase $10,000 in Personal Injury Protection (PIP) and $10,000 in Property Damage Liability (PDL).

 Drivers are advised to carry more than the minimum because, following a serious crash, $10,000 typically doesn't buy much care.
 You can spend that in one night at the hospital.

-Whether the at-fault driver has insurance – Unfortunately, many Florida drivers are uninsured.
-If the at-fault driver doesn’t have liability insurance, you may still have a case on paper, but you’re unlikely to get compensation in practice.
-That’s why it’s so important to carry uninsured and underinsured motorist protection on your policy.
+Unfortunately, many Florida drivers are uninsured.
+If the at-fault driver doesn't have liability insurance, you may still have a case on paper, but you're unlikely to get compensation in practice.
+That's why it's so important to carry uninsured and underinsured motorist protection on your policy.

-Third-party negligence – Sometimes it’s not just the at-fault driver who is liable for your injuries.
+Sometimes it's not just the at-fault driver who is liable for your injuries.
 Third parties who may owe you money for your injuries could include:

 • Manufacturers of defective vehicles or defective auto parts.